-There appears to be less specific research to identify if sleep can boost creativity.
-Equally, there are many stories where artists and scientists have apparently woken up to make their most notable contributions after long periods of frustration.
+However, there appears to be less specific research to identify if sleep can boost creativity in all its forms.
+Equally, there are stories of artists, musicians and scientists waking up with ideas that appeared to them in their sleep.

-For example, it’s claimed that’s how Russian chemist Dmitri Mendeleev established the periodic table of elements.
+- Russian chemist Dmitri Mendeleev established the periodic table of elements after sleeping.

-Paul McCartney from the Beetles says he came up with the tune for the song “Yesterday” in a dream.
-And was inspired to write “Yellow Submarine” during the transition period between being awake and falling asleep.
+- Paul McCartney from the Beetles says he came up with the tune for the song “Yesterday” in a dream.

 One of the more bizarre stories is about the famous surrealist painter Salvador Dalí.
-He was fascinated with the images which can come to you as you change between sleeping and waking.
+He was fascinated with the images which can come to you as you transition between sleeping and waking.

-These images, often termed hypnagogic hallucinations, can occur when falling asleep or waking up, and are often very vivid, colorful and bizarre.
+These images, known as sleep hallucinations, can occur when falling asleep or waking up, and are often very vivid, colorful and bizarre.